CPJackson777/ScoVille/README.md

 * Create a superuser for your local version of the app:

   * `python manage.py createsuperuser`
-* If you get this message `Superuser creation skipped due to not running in a TTY.
+* If you get this message: `Superuser creation skipped due to not running in a TTY.
 You can run `manage.py createsuperuser` in your project to create one manually.`

   *`winpty python manage.py createsuperuser`